xsuite/xsuite/docs/installation.rst

    Compiling CuPy from source on ROCm can be non-trivial.
    Using configurations different from those listed above may lead to compatibility issues.

-Installing ROCm on Debian
+Installing ROCm on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-On Debian-based distributions, the ROCm stack can be installed using:
+These installation instructions have been tested to work on Ubuntu, but they should work on other Debian-based distributions as well.
+The ROCm stack can be installed using:

 .. code-block:: bash